mjimenez98/message-board/README.md

 4. Run the new Tomcat configuration and navigate away!

+### properties.Props

+1. Go to `~/src/main/webapp/WEB-INF/classes/example-MessageBoard_en_US.properties`
+2. Copy the contents of this file, create another file in the same directory called `MessageBoard_en_US.properties`, and paste the keys you coped in this new file
+3. Fill the values for the keys

 ### Database

 This project uses MySQL as its database management system.